Skip to main content

 This comparison tells you if your team is creating real opportunities in the field and how effectively they’re closing them.
 If the estimates given are low, techs may not be offering enough solutions.
 If the estimates sold are low, the issue can be confidence, communication, or pricing.

-This tells you how many calls each technician is actually running.
-It’s an easy way to spot inefficiencies with dispatching, routing, or uneven scheduling.
+This shows how many jobs are actually completed, which can be filtered further by technician to visualize the workload of each team member.
+Comparing this number for different technicians is an easy way to spot inefficiencies with dispatching, routing, or uneven scheduling.
 When this number drops, it usually means techs are spending too much time driving, waiting, or dealing with gaps in the schedule — all of which translate into lost revenue.

 Callback / recall rate